the-technat/dotfiles/README.md

 To do so we assume that the bootstraping either has access to passwordless-sudo or is run in a terminal where the password can be entered multiple times during the boostrap (e.g a TTY is attached).

+## Tooling

+I got two different package managers per OS.
+One is the default that's preinstalled on every OS and the other is Homebrew.

+The system package manager is good at installing general tooling and dependencies required by Homebrew.
+It runs at the beginning ensuring a common baseline that we are going to need afterwards.

+Homebrew runs after the system package manager and installs development-specific tools that don't exist in system package managers or where I need a more recent versions than otherwise available.

+The list of tools we install that way is rather small and limited to tools that have a config in my dotfiles or tools that are referenced in an alias or similiar.

+Any other development tooling should be installed manually at the time it's needed using it's respective framework (see below for a list of programming languages).

+You can see the full list of packages installed in the [home/.chezmoidata/packages.yaml](home/.chezmoidata/packages.yaml) file.

+Updates are handeled by the system package manager or homebrew itself. chezmoi may sometimes trigger an update but in general it's the responsibility of the user to regurarly update tools using the package managers.

+### Alpine Specials

+Homebrew isn't installed and supported on alpine and thus skipped.
+Install tools manually if needed.

+### Darwin

+For `darwin` I count [homebrew](https://brew.sh) as the system package manager as there's no one preinstalled and no other package manager used.

+As notes previously already, on Darwin we also install `casks` for development-tasks.
+Something we won't be doing on linux.

 ## IDE

 I'm using VSCodium as my primary IDE alongside NeoVim for some terminal-based editing.
 For my `darin`-systems homebrew takes care of installing these IDEs and configuration is part of my dotfiles.